Eliav2/react-xarrows/README.md

 ## Donation

+It takes many hours to develop and maintain this library, and it is not funded by any company or commercial organization.

-If you/your company are using this project, and you want to contribute to his development, please consider donating.
+If you/your company are using this project, please consider donating.
 Any donation will help me to devote more time to the development of this project.

 [![paypal](https://www.paypalobjects.com/en_US/IL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?hosted_button_id=CRQ343F9VTRS8)